Information on the course

 - create environments where people are welcome and safe.

 This course is specifically for all those involved in ministry in the Catholic Church, whether in a paid or voluntary role.
+The course is conducted in collaboration with the National Office for Professional Standards.

 Accessible throughout Aotearoa